sayedihashimi/sayedha-sandbox/README.md

 # Windows Sandbox Dev Environment Setup

-This setup uses `download-tools.ps1` on the host to prepare installer files, and `install-tools.bat` inside Windows Sandbox to install and configure tools like Git, VS Code, .NET SDK, PowerShell 7, and ConEmu.
+You have two ways to set up the development environment in Windows Sandbox.
+Choose the one that best fits your needs:

 ---

+## 🟢 Option 1 – Easiest: Use `vscode-aspire.wsb`

+For the **simplest setup**, double-click the `vscode-aspire.wsb` file.

+- This uses the official [.NET installer guide](https://dotnet.microsoft.com/en-us/learn/dotnet/hello-world-tutorial/install) and installs components using `dotnet.winget`.
+- After the Sandbox starts, **wait a few minutes**.
+A command prompt will eventually appear asking you to confirm installation of the components.
+- No setup required on the host machine.

+### ⚠️ Note:
+This option downloads files **every time**, so it may be slower if you run it often.

+---

+## ⚡ Option 2 – Faster for Reuse: Use `vscode-aspire-install-from-host.wsb`

+This method downloads all tools once on the host and reuses them each time you launch Sandbox.
+Recommended if you'll run it multiple times.

-## ✅ Step 1: Download Tools on the Host
+### ✅ Step 1: Download Tools on the Host

-Run the following PowerShell script **on your host machine** to download all necessary installers into the mapped folder:
+Run this PowerShell script to download all necessary installers into the mapped folder:

 ```powershell
 .\download-tools.ps1
 ```

-> Make sure PowerShell 7 is installed and execution policy allows scripts.
-You can run this in an elevated PowerShell prompt if needed.
+> Run this in PowerShell 7 with appropriate execution policy (`Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` if needed).

----

-## ✅ Step 2: Create a `.wsb` Configuration File
+### ✅ Step 2: Use `vscode-aspire-install-from-host.wsb`

-Create a `sandbox.wsb` file like the following and save it anywhere on your machine:
+This `.wsb` file maps the host folder and auto-runs the installer script:

 ```xml
 <Configuration>